jepeake/NeetCode-150-Solutions/Arrays & Hashing/Contains Duplicate/solution.md

 };
 ```

-- *create a HashMap using unordered map in C++*
+- *Create a HashMap using unordered map in C++*
-- *iterate through each number in nums array & increment the HashMap count for that number*
+- *Iterate through each number in nums array & increment the HashMap count for that number*
-- *iterate through each pair in the HashMap, if the count > 1, return true (duplicates)*
+- *Iterate through each pair in the HashMap - if the count > 1 - return true (duplicates)*
-- *else, return false (no duplicates)
+- *Else - return false (no duplicates)*

 - - -